 Stevens has won numerous awards and prizes in the horse racing industry, including the George Woolf Memorial Jockey Award in 1996.
 He is also a former Eclipse Award winner for Outstanding Jockey.
 In addition to the United States, Stevens has ridden successfully in Hong Kong and England.

 He had an acting role in the 2003 film Seabiscuit.
-After his second retirement from riding in 2005, he worked for TVG and then HRTV and NBC Sports as a horse racing analyst for seven years, had a brief stint as a trainer, and had a few other acting roles, notably in the TV series Luck.
+After his second temporary retirement from riding in 2005, he worked for TVG and then HRTV and NBC Sports as a horse racing analyst for seven years, had a brief stint as a trainer, and had a few other acting roles, notably in the TV series Luck.

 Jack and Laurie Wolf founded Starlight Stables in 2000 when they purchased six yearlings at the Fasig-Tipton Kentucky July sale.
 Among the group was a bay colt by Harlan who developed into multiple Grade 1 winner Harlan’s Holiday and launched Starlight into racing’s upper echelon.
 A native of Louisville, Kentucky, Jack worked as a professor and hedge fund manager with Columbus Partners in Atlanta before retiring to concentrate on racing.

 Jack’s passion for horse racing and high regard for the horse led him, in 2011, to orchestrate the launch of the Thoroughbred Aftercare Alliance (TAA), the industry's first broad-based initiative dedicated to helping retired Thoroughbreds.
 He still serves on their Board of Directors.
 He is also a past Board member of the Thoroughbred Charities of America (TCA) and the Race For Education.
 For his contributions to horse racing Wolf was honored with the Warner L. Jones Horseman of the Year Award in 2013.